rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

-Omniauth for Twitter using Sinatra
+Omniauth Twitter strategy using Sinatra
 ----------------------------------

 [Omniauth](https://github.com/intridea/omniauth "Omniauth") makes it very easy to authenticate with Twitter.